 Mark and Nancy, through Sundance Family Foundation support programs which aspire to serve others with a vision: to assist more youth and families in the universal right to “walk, run, and dance in the sunlight” of their own lives.
 Their logo, a vibrantly-colored sun, whose rays can also be construed as a moving footprint, capture the essence of their brand, vision, ethics and beliefs.

-The Foundation has committed 85% of their corpus to Socially Responsible Investing, harnessing and deploying capital using ESG screens in an effort to align their investments with their ethics.
-Many of these values oriented ESG screened funds bring capital to and create loan opportunities for community social development and renovation projects around the world–in an effort to do good for more.
+Nancy and Mark have been adamant that Social Impact Investing strategies enable their financial investments in the foundation to both produce economic outcomes and to support ethical and sound business practices.
+Sundance has committed 85% of their corpus to Socially Responsible Investing, and has been a national leader in Stakeholder Advocacy.
+Sundance has used ESG (environmental, social and governance) screens in an effort to align its investments with its values by bring capital to and create loan opportunities for community social development and renovation projects in an effort to do well by doing good.

 For more information on Sundance’s Socially Responsible Investing go here.